 Insurance requirements for Georgia general contractors

-Every general contractor that wants to work in Georgia must meet business insurance requirements that were established by the state government.
+Every general contractor that wants to work in the state of Georgia must meet Georgia business insurance requirements that were established by the state government.

 You must submit proof of workers’ compensation if you have employees and liability insurance with minimum coverage limits: